 If making this day trip by yourself, you'll want to do the journey as follows:

-- Madrid to Avila by train.
-Trains begin early in the morning.
+- Madrid to Avila by train: Trains begin early in the morning.

-- Avila to Segovia by bus just after lunch.
-Book bus tickets.
+- Avila to Segovia by bus just after lunch: Book bus tickets.

-- Segovia to Madrid in the evening.
-The last train is at just after 10 pm.
+- Segovia to Madrid in the evening: The last train is at just after 10 pm.

 You can, of course, also stay on in Segovia.
 The city deserves more than half a day.

-Visiting Avila and Salamanca As a Combined Day Trip from Madrid
+Visiting Avila and Salamanca as a Combined Day Trip from Madrid

 Again, squeezing both into the same day trip can be logistically difficult, so a guided tour is your best bet here.
-In fact, I wouldn't recommend doing this one at all by yourself, as the train and bus from Salamanca to Madrid usually take around two-and-a-half hours (though there is an infrequent 90-minute train).
+In fact, we wouldn't recommend doing this one at all by yourself, as the train and bus from Salamanca to Madrid usually take around two-and-a-half hours (though there is an infrequent 90-minute train).

 To make this trip by yourself, you should take the train in all cases, first traveling from Madrid to Avila, then to Salamanca and then - if possible - staying the night in Salamanca before returning to Madrid the following day.
 There are frequent trains for all routes.